 A role identity can be assumed only when a WBEM user selects the Remote Method Invocation (RMI) protocol.
 Role assumption is not supported by the XML over HTTP protocol.

-The Solaris implementation of WBEM supports the ability of a client to assume the identity of a Solaris role when that client is authenticated by the CIMOM on the WBEM server.
+The Solaris platform implementation of WBEM supports the ability of a client to assume the identity of a Solaris OS role.
+When a client assumes the identity of a Solaris OS role, the client is authenticated by the CIMOM on the WBEM server.
 To check RBAC authorizations, the WBEM server uses the permission that is granted to the assumed role rather than the permission that is granted to the underlying user identity.

-The client must provide the Solaris role identity and password in addition to a Solaris user identity and password when the client attempts to connect.
+The client must provide the Solaris OS role identity and password in addition to a Solaris OS user identity and password when the client attempts to connect.